zama-ai/fhevmjs/docs/solidity/functions.md

 Therefore, the `TFHE` Solidity library will do implicit upcasting if necessary.

 ## `asEuint`
-The `asEuint` serves three purposes:
+The `asEuint` functions serve three purposes:

 1. verify ciphertext bytes and return a valid handle to the calling smart contract;
 2. cast a `euintX` typed ciphertext to a `euintY` typed ciphertext, where `X != Y`;